le-water/html-project/_setup.md

 2. Drag the html-project folder into the _httmmep1198 folder

-3. If on Windows, click the Start.cmd file
+3. If on Windows, click the Windows.cmd file

-If on Mac, click the Start.command file
+If on Mac, click the Mac.command file

 3. Get a web provider